Official Website of the

 Jacks River Falls

 This popular destination in the Cohutta Wilderness Area requires the longest walk of all falls in Fannin County.
-The easiest access is a 9.2 mile hike from Dally Gap along the Jacks River Trail.
+Access from Fannin County is a 9.2 mile hike from Dally Gap along the Jacks River Trail.
+Jacks River Falls can also be accessed from the Chatsworth side of the Cohuttas.

 Waterfalls & Whitewater Guide